-A student in the Graduate School of Business who is taking four (4) courses (12 credit hours) per semester is regarded as a full-time student.
-A student taking less than 4 courses per semester is regarded as a part-time student.
+A student in the Graduate School of Business who is taking two (2) courses (6 credit hours) per semester is regarded as a full-time student.
+A full-time student is allowed to take two courses per session.

 Grade Forgiveness